 - SimplyCash® Plus Business Credit Card from American Express (Review): No annual fee, up to 5% cash back on certain purchases, ability to choose reward categories

-- Marriott Bonvoy Business™ American Express® Card (Review): $95 annual fee waived the first year, very rewarding for Marriott guests, many valuable hotel and resort benefits
+- Marriott Bonvoy Business™ American Express® Card (Review): $125 annual fee, very rewarding for Marriott guests, many valuable hotel and resort benefits

-The Chase Ink Business Cash Credit Card (Review) has no annual fee and a 0% introductory APR for 12 months on both purchases and balance transfers before the regular 15.49%–21.49% Variable APR starts.
+The Chase Ink Business Cash Credit Card (Review) has no annual fee and a 0% introductory APR for 12 months on purchases before the regular 15.49%–21.49% Variable APR starts.
 The only Spark card to have an intro rate is the Spark Cash Select, and that provides 9 months at 0% APR for purchases only (with a regular 15.24%–23.24% Variable APR after that).

 The Ink card is quite rewarding for certain types of business owners: